Jennifer Lawrence biography

 In 2010, she was named one of the New York Times' "50 People to Watch."
 Early TV credits include guest appearances on Monk, Cold Case and Medium.
 She went on to play a regular role on the third season of the TBS series The Bill Engvall Show.

-In 2010, she was nominated for an Oscar for her work in the indie drama Winter's Bone and has since landed roles in The Beaver (2011) alongside Mel Gibson and the part of Raven/Mystique in X-Men: First Class (2011).
-Also in 2011, Lawrence landed the role of a lifetime—the lead part of Katniss Everdeen in the big-screen adaptation of the best-selling young adult novel, The Hunger Games (2012).
-Lawrence has already been secured to reprise the role for the 2013 sequel, The Hunger Games: Catching Fire.
+In 2010, she was nominated for an Oscar for her work in the indie drama Winter's Bone and also played supporting roles in The Beaver (2011) alongside Mel Gibson and the role of Raven/Mystique in X-Men: First Class (2011).
+It was when she landed the role of a lifetime—the lead part of Katniss Everdeen in the big-screen adaptation of the best-selling young adult novel, The Hunger Games (2012)—that she shot to superstardom.

-Some of Lawrence's other mentionable titles include the horror film House at the End of the Street (2012) and Silver Linings Playbook (2012), which premiered at the 2012 Toronto International Film Festival and for which she won a Best Actress Academy Award.
+Some of Jennifer's other mentionable titles include the horror film House at the End of the Street (2012) and Silver Linings Playbook (2012), which premiered at the 2012 Toronto International Film Festival and for which she won a Best Actress Academy Award.
+She received a third Academy Award nomination, this time in the supporting actress category, for her work in American Hustle (2013).